 Cons

-I hope that you’ve managed to narrow down your choice of intermediate frames through my recommendations above, and I really hope that your ultimate choice will help you to continue improving your game.
+I hope that you’ve managed to narrow down your choice of intermediate frames through my recommendations above, and I really hope that your ultimate choice will help you to continue IMPROVING your game.

 Whether you are an aspiring junior, or somebody who just enjoys the odd tournament from time to time, having the right intermediate racquet can make a world of difference.
-Take the time to consider these options, and if necessary, go out there and hit a few balls with them before making your choice!